Healthy Homes Assessment Kaiwharawhara

 Home Assessments Kaiwharawhara for Rental Properties

-There are a variety of things to be able to examine in an home assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are many things you should look for when conducting the house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
 The most common are:

-The repercussions of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of the tenant solutions ruling can have a significant impact for property owners and landlords.
-For professional advice get in touch today to book your rental property house assessment.
+The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy services ruling can have a significant impact for property owners and landlords.
+For specialist guidance, contact us today to book your rental properties house assessment.

 home assessments for rental properties